 Here’s another logo idea that indicates movement.
 The Rileys logo appears to slant to the right, suggesting that its gym members move forward to become fitter and healthier.
 Plus, according to Percept, it’s to show that they are a dynamic gym and want to empower individuals.

-Several gyms only allows women to sign up as their members.
+Several gyms only allow women to sign up as their members.
 One of those gyms is Athletica.
 To attract more women to become members or work out in their gym, the logo incorporated a minimalist and sophisticated feel to it.
 They wanted to include the brand’s values, such as empowerment, affluence, and inclusivity which they capably did.

 Barry’s is known for its tough workouts.
 When it comes to their logo, their color choice of orange to represent energy and motivation was an excellent decision.
 Plus, as we see on their logo, the A is replaced by two arrows and a star.
 This represents the powerful and high-intensity workouts they teach members.